IB Mathematics HL SL-Maxima and Minima

 similarly, x=c is a point of local maxima where f'(c)=0.
 Here ‘h’ is

-sufficiently small positive quantity.
+a sufficiently small positive quantity.

-► If f'(x) does not change sign i.e. has the same sign in a certain complete neighbourhood of c, then f(x) is either strictly increasing or decreasing throughout this neighbourhood implying that f(c) is not an extreme value of the given function.
+► If f'(x) does not change sign i.e. has the same sign in a certain complete neighbourhood of c, then f(x) is either strictly increasing or decreasing throughout this neighborhood implying that f(c) is not an extreme value of the given function.